Applying To: Neighborhood Improvement Specialist

 DESIRABLE QUALIFICATIONS: Knowledge of City ordinances and regulations pertaining to physical and behavioral nuisance issues; knowledge of responsibilities of City departments relating to solving physical and behavioral nuisance issues and proficiency using MS Office, email, and social networking applications.

-VETERAN'S PREFERENCE POINTS: To be eligible for veteran's preference points, the applicant must submit a copy of his/her DD214 Certificate of Release or Discharge from Active Duty with the Employment Application.
-The Director of Personnel may, in his discretion, accept alternate documentation.
+VETERAN'S PREFERENCE POINTS: To be eligible for veteran's preference points, the applicant must submit a copy of their DD214 Certificate of Release or Discharge from Active Duty with the Employment Application or upon request.
+The Director of Personnel may, in their discretion, accept alternate documentation.

 Examination Components and Their Weights